 At least there was no snow, just wind.
-But the wind was more bitter than anything I could remember.
+But the wind was bitter.

-How appropriate, I thought, sourly, bending my head against it.
-Pulling the hood down low on my face and mourned the loss of my designer umbrella, now a tangled metal mess abandoned in a ditch five yards from my front door.
+How appropriate, I thought, bending my head against it.
+Pulling the hood down low on my face I mourned the loss of my Tom Baker umbrella, now a tangled metal mess abandoned in a ditch five yards from my front door.
 I didn’t want to think about the damage the puddles would be doing to my boots.
-I should have just driven but I knew what a fuss she’d kick up about waste, not to mention the idea of drink-driving.
-I knew it wasn’t worth the fight, but why on earth was she so instant we meet at the Exchange?
+I should have driven but I knew what a fuss she’d kick up about the environment, not to mention the idea of drink-driving.
+I knew it wasn’t worth the fight, but why on earth was she so insistent we meet at the Exchange?
 Could she not have just come to the house if she was that desperate to see me?

 My cheeks stung with the chill.
-The puddles of orange street light looked blurred from my watering eyes and I cursed myself for not standing up to her, yet again.
+The puddles of orange street light blurred with my watering eyes and I cursed myself for not standing up to her.
 But then, I never could.

 Did she have nothing better to do on Christmas Eve, seriously?

-It was warm but it also felt damp, stuffy.
+It was warm inside but damp and stuffy.
 There were people laughing too loudly and the bar staff had the same Now That’s What I Call Christmas album playing that they had the last Christmas and the one before that.

-I knew where she would be sitting without looking round so I went straight to the bar and ordered a white wine.
-Large.
-As I perched on a stool opposite her she gave me a very obvious up-and-down.
+I knew where she would be sitting.
+I went straight to the bar and ordered a white wine, large, then elbowed my way to the corner table.
+I perched on a stool opposite her and she gave me a very obvious up-and-down.

 “Hello,” she greeted me politely, taking a sip of her small white wine.

 “Carol,” I muttered, taking a large swallow of my own.
 “Well, I’m here.”